 Cell and Molecular Biology Graduate Program:

 CMB is a graduate recruitment, admissions and degree conferring program.
-The Colorado State University Cell and Molecular Biology Graduate Program consists of faculty members from five colleges and 13 departments whose research programs focus on the molecular and cellular aspects of cancer biology, infectious disease, metabolism (includes biofuels), neuroscience, plant biology, molecular physiology, gene expression, reproductive biology, developmental biology and structural biology.
+The Colorado State University Cell and Molecular Biology Graduate Program consists of faculty members from five colleges and 14 departments whose research programs focus on the molecular and cellular aspects of cancer biology, infectious disease, metabolism (includes biofuels), neuroscience, plant biology, molecular physiology, gene expression, genomics & computational biology, reproductive biology, developmental biology and structural biology.
 Due to the broad range of well-funded research laboratories to work in, CMB attracts a large number of highly qualified applications each year.
 The current CMB student body consists of 14 MS and 60 PhD students conducting their research in laboratories of the CMB Faculty Members.

 CMB Program News

 This August, the Jean Peccoud Lab was very pleased to receive an EArly-concept Grants for Exploratory Research (EAGER) award from the National Science Foundation.
 For additional information on the Award, and project, please visit Dr. Peccoud’s lab link.

 Check out Marc Nishimura’s Science Paper “TIR domains of plant immune receptors are NAD+-cleaving enzymes that promote cell death” Plus Marc is an author on a Cell paper published this week “A Species-Wide Inventory of NLR Genes and Alleles in Arabidopsis thaliana” A good door to be banging on if you are looking for a PhD […]